SentinelOne (NYSE:S) PT Lowered to $35.00

-SentinelOne (NYSE:S – Get Rating) had its price target dropped by Cowen from $45.00 to $35.00 in a research report issued to clients and investors on Wednesday, Stock Target Advisor reports.
-Cowen’s target price suggests a potential upside of 144.24% from the stock’s current price.
+SentinelOne (NYSE:S – Get Rating) had its price objective reduced by equities researchers at Cowen from $45.00 to $35.00 in a note issued to investors on Wednesday, The Fly reports.
+Cowen’s price target indicates a potential upside of 129.66% from the company’s current price.

 Insider Transactions at SentinelOne

-In other news, CFO David J. Bernhardt sold 1,538 shares of the business’s stock in a transaction that occurred on Thursday, October 13th.
-The stock was sold at an average price of $20.97, for a total transaction of $32,251.86.
-Following the completion of the sale, the chief financial officer now owns 100,732 shares in the company, valued at $2,112,350.04.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-In other news, CFO David J. Bernhardt sold 1,538 shares of SentinelOne stock in a transaction that occurred on Thursday, October 13th.
-The shares were sold at an average price of $20.97, for a total value of $32,251.86.
-Following the completion of the sale, the chief financial officer now directly owns 100,732 shares in the company, valued at $2,112,350.04.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CEO Tomer Weingarten sold 10,542 shares of SentinelOne stock in a transaction that occurred on Tuesday, November 8th.
-The shares were sold at an average price of $16.70, for a total transaction of $176,051.40.
-Following the completion of the sale, the chief executive officer now owns 288,677 shares of the company’s stock, valued at $4,820,905.90.
+In other news, insider Nicholas Warner sold 5,560 shares of SentinelOne stock in a transaction dated Monday, November 7th.
+The stock was sold at an average price of $17.91, for a total value of $99,579.60.
+Following the transaction, the insider now directly owns 238,638 shares in the company, valued at $4,274,006.58.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, insider Nicholas Warner sold 5,560 shares of SentinelOne stock in a transaction dated Monday, November 7th.
+The stock was sold at an average price of $17.91, for a total value of $99,579.60.
+Following the transaction, the insider now directly owns 238,638 shares in the company, valued at $4,274,006.58.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Keenan Michael Conder sold 2,785 shares of SentinelOne stock in a transaction dated Tuesday, December 6th.
+The stock was sold at an average price of $14.25, for a total value of $39,686.25.
+Following the completion of the transaction, the insider now owns 153,760 shares in the company, valued at $2,191,080.
 The disclosure for this sale can be found here.
-Insiders sold a total of 27,666 shares of company stock worth $513,457 over the last quarter.
+Over the last ninety days, insiders have sold 37,120 shares of company stock worth $648,176.
 Company insiders own 7.48% of the company’s stock.

 SentinelOne, Inc operates as a cybersecurity provider in the United States and internationally.
 The company's Extended Detection and Response (XDR) data stack that fuses together the data, access, control, and integration planes of endpoint protection platform, endpoint detection and response, cloud workload protection platform, and IoT security into a centralized platform.